wp-plugins/ip-blacklist-cloud/readme.txt

 New feature has been added to plugin which allows you to block usernames from spamming (comments) on your website.

-Premium Service (Cloud Account) is available at: http://ip-finder.me/cloudaccount/ for those who runs more than one or two WordPress based websites.
-This allows to them to maintain database on IP Blacklist Cloud server and import or export between their websites using same account.
+Premium Service (Cloud Account) is no more available on our server.
+Now you can use Import / Export function.

 == Installation ==